kadena-io/pact-model/doc/capabilities.md

-The special `with-capability (CAP ARGS...)` in the case of managed capabilities is very similar to unmanaged capabilities, as described above, except for a new bit after the predicate has successfully passed:
+The special `with-capability (CAP ARGS...)` in the case of managed capabilities is very similar to unmanaged capabilities, as described above, except for a new set of steps after step 3 in the section on unmanaged `with-capability` above, after the predicate has successfully passed:

-3a.
-Lookup the current value of the resource named by `CAP ARGS...`, but where
-    `ARGS` does not contain the resource value.
+1. Lookup the current value of the resource named by `CAP ARGS...`, but where `ARGS` does not contain the resource value.
 In our running transfer example, this would be just `(TRANSFER "bob" "alice")`.

-3b.
-Take the value given in `ARGS...` that is associated with the resource.
+2. Take the value given in `ARGS...` that is associated with the resource.

-3c.
-Pass the current amount from 3a and the requested amount from 3b both to
-    the management function associated with the capability.
+3. Pass the current amount from 3a and the requested amount from 3b both to the management function associated with the capability.

-3d.
-If it passes, use the amount returned by the management function to update
-    the remaining amount available in the internal resource table.
+4. If it passes, use the amount returned by the management function to update the remaining amount available in the internal resource table.
 Note that resource consumption is not scoped: it persists beyond the call to `with-capability`.

 Other than these additional steps related to managing the resource, all the others details of `with-capability` remain the same.
 The granted token is